 The volcanoes on Mars are like giants on the planet.
 The biggest volcano on Mars is called Olympus Mons, and it may be the biggest volcano in the Solar System.
 It is three times taller than Mount Everest, the highest mountain on Earth.

-Mars have two moons called Phobos and Deimos.
-They are so small that they once could have being asteroids that were dragged into orbit around Mars by the planet’s gravity.
+Mars has two moons called Phobos and Deimos.
+They are so small that they once could have being asteroids, that were dragged into orbit around Mars by the planet’s gravity.

 A number of robotic rovers have been sent to Mars to look for signs of past life and to see if one day the planet could support life in the future.
 One such vehicle was called the Curiosity, which landed on Mars in 2012.

-Scientists were convinced by looking at Mars through a Telescope from Earth, the dark patches they could see were canals built by some kind of alien form.
-However, when the first successful probe the Mariner 4, studied the planet from 10,000 km above its surface, it turned out that the planet was dry, cold and empty.
+Scientists were convinced by looking at Mars through a telescope from Earth, that the dark patches they could see were canals built by some kind of alien form.
+However, when the first successful probe, the Mariner 4, studied the planet from 10,000 km above its surface, it turned out that the planet was dry, cold and empty.

 It takes Mars 687 Earth days to orbit the Sun.